dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 will try to threaten you into not making information known.
-And perpetrators of specific crimes, especially experienced repeat offenders will try to ascertain specific peices of information to gauge the likelihood of problems.
+And perpetrators of specific crimes, especially experienced repeat offenders will try to ascertain specific peices of information to gauge the likelihood of success or problems.
 If you provide them specific answers that indicate vulnerability, they might take action.

 If they're clever, they won't indicate or alarm you when they're searching for this information. *THIS ITSELF IS THE BIGGEST RED FLAG.*